mrserverless/serverless-golang/README.md

 Make sure you setup your environment variables in `.env` file based on the example in `env.template`.

-Then siomply build and deploy the function by running:
+Then simply build and deploy the function by running:

 	make package deploy